otus-kuber-2020-04/revard_platform/README.md

 ### Torubleshooting

-Try find out what is rong with frontend pod.
+Try find out what is wrong with frontend pod.

 Let`s see status:
 ```